Welcome!

 He visited many locations during his time here in 1912.
 Some buildings no longer stand.
 If you are interested in visiting these locations, please check out this Google Map that an individual believer, Candace Moore Hill, created for reference.

 Zikrullah Khadem is buried at Memorial Park Cemetery in Skokie, closer to the Temple.
-His FindaGrave page has photos of the location, and you can refer to this cemetery map to guide you once at the location.
+His FindaGrave page has photos of the location, and you can refer to this map to guide you once at the location.

 There is a wonderful list of early believers…you may have to do some searching and planning, as Chicago is a large city and there are many cemeteries.
 These lists are all the work of an individual believer and may be subject to change and error.